-Belonging to the Canidae family which includes dogs, coyotes, wolves, and jackals, the fox has a legendary reputation.
-Known for being sneaky, cunning, mean, and intelligent, the fox is an animal of resilience that has mastered the art of adapting to almost any situation and environment.
+Belonging to the Canidae family, including dogs, coyotes, wolves, and jackals, the fox has a legendary reputation.
+Known for being sneaky, cunning, mean, and intelligent, the fox learns from an early age.

 A fox cub will learn by copying the behavior of adult foxes.
 A cub will study how to hunt before it begins to fend for itself.
-At a young age, young foxes are very observant and attentive and behave the same way as the adults.
+At a young age, young foxes are very observant and attentive and behave the same way as adults.
 Young foxes learn to communicate by screaming and barking.

+Adapting to various situations and using their intelligence is also crucial in their learning process.
 In this article, I look at some fascinating behaviors of this cunning and intelligent animal.

 Family Structure and Social Groups